 What’s the Difference Between Ganja and Bhang?

-What is Ganja?
+What Is Ganja?

 - Psychoactive Properties: Because the psychoactive substance of ganja is extremely rich in THC, it is most often smoked for recreational or medicinal purposes.

-- What is Bhang Made Up Of?
+- What Is Bhang Made Up Of?
 Bhang is made of the leaves and seeds of the cannabis plant, ground into a paste and mixed with ingredients such as milk, ghee, and spices to create a drink or edible.

 Difference Between Bhang and Ganja